What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 Are people happy with the quality of care they receive?

-2018/19, 64 per cent of users of publicly funded social services said they were extremely or very satisfied with the services they received and a further 25 per cent said they were quite satisfied.
-These numbers are broadly unchanged from 2014/15.
+In 2019/20, 64 per cent of users of publicly funded social services said they were extremely or very satisfied with the services they received and a further 25 per cent said they were quite satisfied.
+These numbers are slightly down from 2014/15.
 There are no figures about satisfaction levels of people who pay for their own care.

 Why is the cost of social care rising and how much is it forecast to rise in the future?